Enterprise SEO Strategy: How to Rank for High-Volume Keywords

 Keyword cannibalization happens when multiple pages target the same keyword or very similar keywords.
 You’re competing against yourself.
 One page ends up ranking while the other gets buried.
 You lose.

-For example: You have a blog post about "demand generation strategy."
-You also have a pillar page about "demand generation strategy."
-Google must choose which one to rank.
-Typically one wins while the other disappears from rankings.
+Example: you have a blog post about “demand generation strategy.”
+You also have a pillar page about “demand generation strategy.”
+Google has to choose which one to rank.
+Typically one wins while the other disappears from the search engine results.
 You had two chances to rank.
-Now you've got one.
-That's not clever, it's self-sabotage.
+Now you’ve got one.
+That’s not clever.
+It’s self-sabotage.

 Identify cannibalization by analyzing your rankings.
-Search your target keywords.
-Note which pages rank.
+Search your target keywords and note which pages appear in the search engine results.
 If multiple pages rank for the same keyword, you have cannibalization.
 Use SEMrush or Ahrefs to identify pages ranking for similar keywords across your domain.

 Consolidate cannibalized content.
 Combine similar pages into one comprehensive resource.
 Redirect the duplicate to the primary page.
 Focus your ranking power on a single authoritative page instead of dividing it across multiple weak pages.

 Use internal linking to indicate primary pages.
 Link to your primary target page with keyword-rich anchor text.
-This signals to Google which page should rank for the keyword.
-You're literally telling Google what matters.
+This signals to Google which page should rank.
+You’re literally telling Google what matters.

 Using data and original research to rank

-Original data and research significantly strengthen your ability to rank for high-volume keywords.
-When you conduct original research, you create unique content others don't have.
-This uniqueness attracts links, media coverage, and social shares.
+Original data and research strengthen your ability to rank for high-volume keywords.
+When you conduct original research, you create unique content others don’t have.
+That uniqueness attracts links, media coverage, and social shares.

-Conduct surveys gathering real insights.
-Ask your audience about challenges, preferences, and trends they're experiencing.
-Original survey data provides unique insights competitors can't easily replicate.
+Conduct surveys that gather real insights.
+Ask your audience about challenges, preferences, and trends they’re experiencing.
+Original survey data provides unique insights competitors can’t easily replicate.
 This is genuine primary research.

 Analyze your own data.
-Maybe you have data about customer implementation timelines, success rates, or challenges.
-Extract insights from this data.
-Create content sharing these findings.
-You have proprietary knowledge competitors don't.
+You probably have data about customer implementation timelines, success rates, or challenges.
+Extract insights from it.
+Create content sharing those findings.
+You have proprietary knowledge competitors don’t.

 Partner with industry analysts.
 Analyst firms conduct industry research.
-Co-publish research reaching both audiences.
+Co-publish research that reaches both audiences.
 Analyst backing strengthens credibility dramatically.

 Create data visualizations and interactive tools.
 Interactive tools attract users, generate backlinks, and provide shareable assets competitors don’t have.
 A good interactive tool gets shared.
 A report sits on a shelf.

 Publish research findings as cornerstone content.
 These pages become linkable assets.
 Industry publications cite your research.
 Competitors reference your data.
-Analyst firms cover your research.
+Analyst firms cover it.
 Original research becomes a foundation of your authority.

 Enterprise SEO timelines: What to actually expect